 When you purchase an item on Vinted you will pay the cost of the item, the postage costs and then a buyer protection fee.
 This fee costs 3-8% of the item price, before postage, plus £0.30 – £0.80.

-I’ll give you an example.
 I purchased a £1.00 coat.
 The postage was £2.99.
 The buyer protection fee was £0.38.
 In total I paid £4.37.
-A similar coat new in the shops is around £14, the lowest priced one I could find no less, and the one I bought on Vinted was in perfect condition.
+A similar coat new in the shops is around £14, the lowest priced one I could find, and the one I bought on Vinted was in perfect condition.

-A new coat will only fit Aurora for around half a year and so I’ve saved almost £10 on something I would definitely need to buy for the school runs.
+A new coat will only fit my daughter for around half a year, if that, so I’ve saved £10 on something I would definitely need.

 Utilise the search feature & filters when buying on Vinted